gandastik/operating-systems-docs/notes/week3.md

 - **Referee**
   - Resource allocation among users, applications
   - Isolation of different users, applications from each other
-  - Coomunication between users, application
+  - Communication between users, application
 - **Illusionist**
   - Each application appear to have the entire machine to itself
   - Infinite number of processors, (near) infinite amount of memory, reliable storage, reliable network transport